-Open to anyone suffering from vision loss.
-Carers are also very welcome.
-Meetings are held on the first Thursday of the month at the Community Centre and are social occasions where we can chat together over afternoon tea.
-Guest speakers are invited to talk on a variety of subjects concerned with MD and its impact on our daily lives.
-Contact: Tony Dibbs.
-Helpline: 0845 241 2041. www.maculardisease.org. email: email@example.com.
+Our support group is open to anyone suffering from vision loss.
+Carers, family members and friends are also very welcome.
+Meetings are held on the first Thursday of the month at the Community Centre.
+These are social occasions where we can chat together over afternoon tea, enjoy entertainment including music, speakers on many interesting topics and also receive updates on issues relating to MD and its impact on our daily lives.
+Contact: Keith or Tina on 01425 639159.

 Brockenhurst Music Society

-The Society exists to promote 6 professional concerts, per year, mainly given by young musicians.
-The six Concerts are held in St. Saviour’s Church, Brockenhurst on Mondays at 7.30 pm.
-Tickets £12 on the door or £10 in advance from Streets or Best Sellers in Brockenhurst and Barry Rickman, photographer in Sway.
-Membership of £35 gives free entry to all 6 concerts.
-Remaining concerts in 2011 are: 11 July: Travelling by Tuba.
-UK’s most successful classical music duo.
-8 August: Rosalind Ventis and Lara Dodds-Eden.
-Viola and piano: Hummel, Schumann and Brahms.
-26 September: Piatti String Quartet.
-Haydn, Beethoven and Smetena.
-All professional, all wonderful to hear.
+We promote 6 professional concerts, per year, given by highly talented young musicians and held in St. Saviour’s Church, Brockenhurst on Mondays at 7.30 pm.
+Tickets £12 on the door or £10 in advance from Streets or Bestsellers of Brockenhurst and Sway Deli in Sway.
+Membership (£45 single, £85 couple) gives free entry to all 6 concerts.

 Music at Beaulieu